Kevin Deutsch

 Kevin Deutsch is an American criminal justice journalist and author.
 He is the author of Pill City, an account of how two teens used opioids looted during the 2015 Baltimore riots to sell drugs using an Uber-like app and found a nationwide criminal syndicate.
 The sourcing and veracity of some of his news articles and his book Pill City became the subject of a high-profile dispute in 2017, involving allegations that Deutsch repeatedly fabricated sources, quotes, and events.
 Deutsch denied the claims and defended his work as accurate, as did his publisher, St. Martin's Press.

 Career

 Journalism

-Deutsch is a Jewish journalist, currently the general assignment and Jewish communities reporter for Talk Media, a chain of local news sites covering Broward County, Florida.
+Deutsch is the Jewish communities and general assignment reporter for Talk Media.
 He worked as a breaking news and police reporter at the Miami Herald from 2003 to 2005.
 He worked at the Daily News from 2009 to 2012, followed by law enforcement reporting for Newsday until 2016.
-He has also worked as a staff writer at The Riverdale Press, and The Palm Beach Post.
+He has also worked as a staff writer at The Riverdale Press and The Palm Beach Post.
 He was hired as a reporter by New Mexico's the Rio Grande Sun in 2022.
-He worked as a staff writer at The Miami Times in 2024.
+He worked as a staff writer at The Miami Times in 2023.